hammale2003/nanoGPT-Gradio-Experiment-Workbench/README.md

 # nanoGPT Gradio Experiment Workbench

-This project provides an interactive web interface using Gradio to experiment with training Andrej Karpathy's nanoGPT model.
-It allows users to configure model architecture, training hyperparameters, and select various optimization techniques like gradient accumulation, activation recomputation, and data parallelism, then observe the training process and results in real-time.
+This project was carried out in **the Laboratory of Complex Systems at École Centrale Casablanca**.
+It provides an interactive web interface using Gradio to experiment with training Andrej Karpathy's nanoGPT model.
+The interface allows users to configure the model architecture, set training hyperparameters, and apply various optimization techniques such as gradient accumulation, activation recomputation, and data parallelism.
+Users can then monitor the training process and results—such as loss curves, memory usage, and validation performance—in real-time.

 ## Features